Forced marriage: Legislative consequences

 Prime Minister David Cameron accompanied by Foreign Office Minister Alistair Burt and Home Office Minister Lynne Featherstone visited the Forced Marriage Unit, 8 June 2012 to meet with campaigners Aneeta Prem, Jasvinder Sanghera and Diana Nammi to discuss the new legislation and the range of measures that will be introduced to increase support and protection for victims.

 Depending by jurisdiction, a forced marriage may or may not be void or voidable.
 Victims may be able to seek redress through annulment or divorce.
 In England and Wales, the Matrimonial Causes Act 1973 stipulates that a forced marriage is voidable.
 In some jurisdictions, people who had coerced the victim into marriage may face criminal charges.

 Sharia law

 In Islamic law, consent is needed for a valid marriage.
 Islamic marriage is concluded (but not excluding the bride) between the guardian (wali) of the bride and bridegroom, not between bridegroom and bride.
-However, the bride’s permission is still necessary and her wali, guardian, merely represents her.
+However, the bride's permission is still necessary and her wali, guardian, merely represents her.
 The guardian of the bride can only be a free Muslim.
-The wali has the power to initiate a marriage contract on behalf of a child before puberty, but once the child attains puberty he or she can accept or reject the marriage.
+The wali has the power to initiate a marriage contract on behalf of a child before puberty, children that attains puberty can accept or reject the marriage.
 The marriage contract can be annulled on grounds of coercion.

 However, in the Hanafi school of jurisprudence, a guardian is not needed to make the marriage valid.